emdashdrupal/Carto/Home.md

 *This is an example showing that you can use Building, Network, and Zoning features to assist your georeferencing process.*

 ## Changelog

+### 0.2.5

+* Fixed the issue where ArcGIS Pro could not read files containing periods (.) in the field titles.
+The separators for these fields are now replaced with underscores (_).
+[Reported by [load-ing](https://forum.paradoxplaza.com/forum/members/load-ing.1818892/)]
+* Added two new tokens to use in the Custom Name field: {Date} & {Time}.
+The former represents the in-game date, and the latter represents the in-game time.

 ### 0.2.4